tymyrddin/blue/source/docs/blue_home/cloud/email.md

-# MFA Everywhere

-Email & Cloud Accounts
-1. Enable MFA
+# Check email forwarding rules

 Why?
-Stops hackers even if they have your password.
-Steps (Gmail):

-    Go to myaccount.google.com.

-    Click Security > 2-Step Verification > Get started.

-    Follow prompts (use Google Authenticator app for codes).

-2. Check Email Forwarding Rules

-Why?
 Hackers secretly forward your emails to themselves.
-Steps (Gmail):
+Here are some examples of how to check for suspicious forwarding rules in different email providers:

+1. Gmail

-    Click the gear icon > See all settings > Filters and Blocked Addresses.
+Settings Path: Click the gear icon → See all settings → Forwarding and POP/IMAP

+* Check if emails are being forwarded to an unknown address.
+* Also check Filters and Blocked Addresses for any hidden rules.

+2. Outlook / Microsoft 365

+Web Version: Settings → Mail → Forwarding and ensure no unexpected forwarding is enabled.

+Desktop Client: File → Manage Rules & Alerts → Check for suspicious rules.

+3. Yahoo Mail

+Settings Path: Click the gear icon → More Settings → Mailboxes → Check forwarding rules.

+4. Apple iCloud Mail

+Web Version: Open iCloud.com → Mail → Click the gear icon → Preferences → Rules, and check for any unauthorized forwarding rules.

+5. ProtonMail

+Settings Path: Settings → Email → Filters → Check for forwarding rules.

+6. Zoho Mail

+Settings Path: Settings → Mail → Filters → Review forwarding rules.

+## Red flags to look for:

-    Delete any rules you didn’t create.
+* Any forwarding rules you didn’t create.
+* Emails being sent to unfamiliar addresses.
+* Filters that automatically mark emails as read or delete them.

+## What to do if hacked?

+* Disable suspicious rules immediately.
+* Change your password & enable 2FA.
+* Check for other compromised accounts.